lmunier/urdf_to_dh/README.md

 ## Getting started

-To run the code without any ROS2 installation on the host computer, use [docker](https://docs.docker.com/engine/install/ubuntu/) along with [docker compose](https://docs.docker.com/compose/install/linux/).
+To run the code without any ROS2 installation on the host computer, use [docker](https://docs.docker.com/engine/install/ubuntu/), perform the post-installation process if you want to run docker without having to use root access.
+Also install [docker compose](https://docs.docker.com/compose/install/linux/).

+To be able to run GUI Windows from docker container, install [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 Then, in the root folder, run the following: